 Nursing Professionals With Geriatric and Gerontological Nursing Expertise Earn More

 Professionals in the nursing field are consistently in demand, and job market indicators suggest that this demand will only grow in the coming years.
-The United States Bureau of Labor Statistics projects a much-faster-than-average 31 percent growth in the number of available nursing positions by 2026.
+The United States Bureau of Labor Statistics projects a much-faster-than-average 28 percent growth in the number of available nurse practitioner positions by 2028.

-Nursing professionals also enjoy high salaries, and the USBLS states that the 2016 median annual wage totaled more than $107,000.
-Nurses enjoy these substantial salaries and this heightened level of demand because they are a central component of any medical practice or care facility.
+Nursing professionals also enjoy high salaries, and the USBLS states that the 2018 median annual wage for nurse practitioners totaled more than $113,930.
+Nurse practitioners enjoy these substantial salaries and this heightened level of demand because they are a central component of any medical practice or care facility.

-While this data is reflective of all nursing fields, it is clear that those who cater their skills to gerontological nursing within the elderly population will be even more competitive in the job market because the percentage of elderly patients is set to increase.
+While this data is reflective of all nurse practitioners, it is clear that those who cater their skills to gerontological nursing within the elderly population will be even more competitive in the job market because the percentage of elderly patients is set to increase.

 Geriatric Nursing Offers Venue Variety